How to Create a Subscriber

 In this document, you’ll learn how to create a Subscriber in Medusa that listens to events to perform an action.

-introduced a new approach to create a subscriber.
+v1.18 of @medusajs/medusa introduced a new approach to create a subscriber.
 If you're looking for the old guide, you can find it here.
 However, it's highly recommended you follow this new approach, as the old one is deprecated.

 Implementation

-as well.
-For example, you can place all subscribers to product events under the src/subscribers/products
+A subscriber is a TypeScript or JavaScript file that is created under src/subscribers.
+It can be created under subdirectories of src/subscribers as well.
+For example, you can place all subscribers to product events under the src/subscribers/products directory.

 The subscriber file exports a default handler function, and the subscriber's configurations.